iconnewmedia-de/moodle-local_thi_learning_companions/README.md

 ###### Group me up

-If the block block/learningcompanions_mygroups has been added as described above, then users can jump from any page to the page „Groups > Find Group“ via the link „Group me up“ in this block.
+If the block block_thi_learning_companions_mygroups has been added as described above, then users can jump from any page to the page „Groups > Find Group“ via the link „Group me up“ in this block.
 When I jump to this page from a course or course module, the list of groups is already pre-filtered by the current course.
 By removing this filter (here „Basic Training“) one can then get the whole list of available groups again.
 The icon in the „Joining“ column indicates whether the group is open or closed.
 Anyone can join an open group or view the chats without being a member of the group.
 For closed groups, you have to request to join.

 ![](pix\documentation\icon-thi-dokumentation_v0.9_en7.png)